752963e64/AwfuLite/README.md

 ### Some TODO

 ```
+- multiselections is broke a little, but don't worry it's not a problem for me the author...
+I try to find the best way... cuz still a lot entries to be swap'd to the improved selection(s) engine.
 - overlaping box which act as menu pop...
 - mouse feedback in statusview doesn't handle multiple workspace
 - git driver driven by commands/shortcuts